Farm Fund–A History of Success

 Since being founded in 2000, the Farm Fund has:

 - Founded Food To Bank On (FTBO), a program that provides training, markets and mentorship to new farmers, who are paid to deliver fresh food to local food banks (now part of Sustainable Connection’s Food and Farming Program).
-Additional grants to FTBO provided funding for farm tours that connect new farmers with mentor farmers, and for first-year farms to take a QuickBooks course in partnership with WSU Whatcom County Extension’s Cultivating Success “Agricultural Entrepreneurship” class.
+Additional grants to FTBO have provided funding for farm tours that connect new farmers with mentor farmers, and for first-year farms to participate in WSU Whatcom County Extension’s agricultural entrepreneurship classes.

 - Sponsored Whatcom County’s first organic seed saving workshops presented by a local farm business, Uprising Seeds, in collaboration with the Organic Seed Alliance.